 Medical Expert.
 Also starting at 3rd level, you gain proficiency with an Herbalism Kit and the Spirit (Medicine) skill, if you didn’t already have proficiency.
 Furthermore, whenever you expend a use of a Healer’s Kit as an action to treat a creature, the target can expend one hit dice.
 A creature can benefit from this ability once per short rest.

 Whenever you expend a use of a Healer’s Kit, you can roll a DC 20 Intelligence check with Alchemist Supplies.
-If you succeed, you do not expend a use of the kit.
+If you succeed, you do not expend a single use of the kit.

 Secrets of Alchemy.
 Starting at 6th level, you learn and memorize how to create a Philosopher’s Stone and the transmute material spell.
 You can transmute a mineral once per short rest instead of once per long rest, and you further memorize the alchemical composition of two minerals (as recipes), allowing you to turn one mineral to another.
 Whenever you would gain an alchemical recipe from leveling up, you may choose a mineral recipe instead.